Addressing Inequity in Gifted Education

 The Naglieri General Ability Tests represent a significant advancement in addressing the challenge of inequity in gifted education.
 Developed by Jack A. Naglieri, Ph.D., Kimberly Lansdowne, Ph.D., and Dina M. Brulles, Ph.D., these tests are designed to measure general intellectual ability across different content areas and are particularly valuable for reducing cultural and linguistic biases in identification.

-The Naglieri General Ability Tests’ use of language-free, animated instructions and culturally neutral content helps ensure that students from diverse backgrounds can demonstrate their abilities fairly.
-Research shows that the Naglieri General Ability Tests yield similar scores across various racial, ethnic, and socioeconomic groups, indicating their effectiveness in providing an equitable measure of general ability.
+The Naglieri General Ability Tests’ use of language-free, animated instructions and culturally neutral content helps ensure that students from diverse backgrounds can demonstrate their general ability fairly.
+Research on the Naglieri General Ability Tests yield minimal differences in scores and measure general ability in a fair way across racial, ethnic, and linguistically diverse groups.

 What educators are saying about the Naglieri General Ability Tests?